alexvea/KB/README.md

 Zendesk form + approval workflow ? https://support.zendesk.com/hc/en-us/articles/4408832737818-Workflow-recipe-Creating-an-approval-process-between-departments

 ## More :

-TODO : "chapitre dans KB dont certains non visible par le client" For somes of the created KB articles, in case of the verification part consist only of sql request or linux commands, this script https://github.com/alexvea/diag can be helpfull to diagnose then provide directly the customer for a KB article link.
+For somes of the created KB articles, in case of the verification part consist only of sql request or linux commands, this script https://github.com/alexvea/diag can be helpfull to diagnose then provide directly the customer for a KB article link.

+## TODO :
+"chapitre dans KB dont certains non visible par le client" maintien des KBs (via les versions)